People from every segment and community in our society are at risk of being trafficked. Photo by Tess Emily Seymour from Pexels

 Some signs include“physical or psychological abuse, fear of authorities, no ID documents, poor living conditions and working long hours for little or no pay” (1).
 An article found that “trafficked people of all genders [work] in more prosaic roles like car washes, construction, agriculture and food processing.
 They receive very little pay and are forced to put up with poor living conditions” (1).

-Not all modelling contracts are a human trafficking situation.
-A legitimate modelling job will involve a reputable modeling agency booking a person jobs.
+Not all modeling contracts are a human trafficking situation.
+A legitimate modeling job will involve a reputable modeling agency booking a person jobs.
 It does not involve someone reaching out to you via the internet or who you randomly met in public turning you into a “model.”

 Many traffickers lurk on smartphone apps and the internet.
 Photo by rawpixel.com from Pexels.

 Teenagers are especially vulnerable; the average age of victims is 16, but some are 9 or younger (4).
 Many teens suffer from low self-esteem already.
 A trafficker will get in contact with a teen and shower them with compliments.
 The internet is a great place for a trafficker to lure teens.
 They can set up a profile with a different picture, put down a false name and age, and then shower a teen with compliments, and offer them a job or a modelling contract.
 One non-profit found that “[t]raffickers often seek out children online who appear vulnerable, depressed, seem emotionally isolated from family and friends, have low-esteem or appear to have a lot of unsupervised time” (5).
 So if your teen is struggling with depression, anxiety, low self-esteem, and/or has few friends, be especially cautious.